Joshua Casteel

 Joshua Casteel (27 December 1979 – 25 August 2012) was a United States Army soldier, conscientious objector, playwright, and divinity student.
-He volunteered for the army in 2002 and conducted interrogations in Abu Ghraib prison.
+He volunteered for the Army as a teenager and later conducted interrogations in Abu Ghraib prison.

 In 2005 he received an honorable discharge as a conscientious objector.
 He was active in the anti-war movement before dying of lung cancer in 2012.
-His cancer can be attributed to the inhalation of many toxic fumes from the burn pits he guarded and slept by while he served in the Iraqi war.
+His cancer may have been caused by the inhalation of toxic fumes from the burn pits he guarded and slept by while he served in the Iraqi war.